ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 In many cases this is a simple YAML list of strings that will become flags in a tool's command line.

-Specifically in the `:test` context you also have the option to create test file matchers that apply flags to some subset of your test build.
+**_Specifically and only in the `:test` context_** you also have the option to create test file matchers that apply flags to some subset of your test build.
 Note that file matchers and the simpler flags list format cannot be mixed for `:flags` ↳ `:test`.

 * <h3><code>:flags</code> ↳ <code>:release</code> ↳ <code>:compile</code></h3>